CanonicalLtd/maas-docs/en/api.md

 <p>&nbsp;</p>
 </details>

 ### Events

 Retrieve filtered node events.

-A specific Node's events is identified by specifying one or more ids, hostnames, or mac addresses as a list.
+A specific Node\'s events is identified by specifying one or more ids, hostnames, or mac addresses as a list.

 <details>